yetanotherco/aligned_layer/docs/1_introduction/1_try_aligned.md

 In this tutorial, you will learn how to send your first SP1 proofs to get verified in Aligned in under 3 minutes.

 {% hint style="warning" %}
-This tutorial is for sending proofs on Holesky network.
+This tutorial is for sending proofs on Hoodi network.
 To send proofs on Mainnet, please refer to the [submitting proofs](../3_guides/0_submitting_proofs.md) guide.
 {% endhint %}

 ## Quickstart

-We will download a previously generated SP1 proof, send it to Aligned for verification, and retrieve the results from Ethereum Holesky testnet.
+We will download a previously generated SP1 proof, send it to Aligned for verification, and retrieve the results from Ethereum Hoodi testnet.

 1. Download and install Aligned to send proofs in the testnet: